ADA Reform Supports Businesses and Limits Lawsuits

 In spite of all this, they were hit with a lawsuit by a plaintiff who had 17 open cases in Central Ohio at that time (and 89 cases in the Southern District).
 This plaintiff did not bother to check the building plans that were on file with the city showing the scope of work to be done —including a sheet labeled “ADA Compliance Plan” that clearly clarified a vague situation.
 Our client had to spend tens of thousands of dollars fighting the suit to eventually have it thrown out.

 To combat these lawsuits, M+A Architects has taken extraordinary steps to mitigate ADA lawsuit risk for our clients.
 By reviewing all the city, state and federal accessibility regulations and taking the most restrictive requirement from each, we’ve created our own standards in excess of ADAAG requirements.
 For example, regulations do not account for construction tolerances, so we add 1 inch to all clearances, on all sides.
 Not to mention, with the freeze / thaw cycle, what complies in the summer may not comply in the winter.

 The goal for ADA reform is to be accessible to everyone and go beyond usual measures to make sure this is the case.
 HCR 32 urges Congress to pass common sense updates to the ADA.
 Allowing a property owner to address such minor issues is not only good for business, but it protects the true intent of the ADA.

 Let’s make the world more accessible, not make unscrupulous attorneys rich.

-Principal, Director - Commercial Studio
+Managing Principal, Director - Mixed-Use Studio

 Lori’s mixed use career at M+A started in 1997 with Easton Town Center and has grown expansively ever since.
 Creating dynamic, sustainable, active neighborhoods with great residential, retail, office and hospitality is what Lori does best.
 When she's not working on projects, she loves cooking and hanging out with her daughters.